Floating

 What is Email Advertising?

-Email advertising is the art and science of marketing your products and services through emails.
+Email marketing advertising is a form of direct marketing where you promote your products and services through emails.
 Email marketing advertising allows you to stay in the minds of consumers, explain your business’ value in their lives, and attract new business.

-With an email advertising campaign, you can send highly targeted emails to specific segments within your audience and maximize your marketing effectiveness.
-With targeted email advertising and a personalization strategy, any business can reach its target audience with relevant offers and promotions.
+With an email advertising campaign, you can send highly targeted emails to specific segments within your audience.
+Delivering relevant offers and promotions helps to avoid the spam folder.

 Types of Advertising Emails

 Brands use different types of advertising emails to achieve different goals.
-Here are the most common types of advertising emails:
+Here are the most common types of advertising newsletters used by email marketers:

 • Promotional emails.
 Designed to promote products, services, and/or offer discounts to encourage readers to buy something;